iancolliard/Colliard-Research.github.io/_pages/publications.md

   <ol reversed start="{{ counter }}">
     {%- for post in g.items -%}
       <li>
-        {%- comment -%} Title links directly to the PDF if available {%- endcomment -%}
         {%- if post.paperurl -%}
           {%- if post.paperurl contains '://' -%}
             <a href="{{ post.paperurl }}" target="_blank" rel="noopener">